Women in Data Science Conference

 WiDS Aberdeen Organising Team: Dimitra Blana, Hannah Wilson, Andra Stefan, Emma-Louise Tarburn

-Our conference will take place at ONE Tech Hub in Aberdeen, and online, on Thursday June 1st 2023.
+Our conference took place at ONE Tech Hub in Aberdeen, and online, on Thursday June 1st 2023.

 Agenda